EvanGrimgram/Hackathon2024/README.md

 5. Open the generated website URL in your web browser.

 ## Contributors
 1. Bella Griffith - Developed HTML, CSS, and Java files.
-Gathered data for the program and worked on the framework.
+Gathered data for the program and polished web layout.
 2. John Griffith - Worked on project framework, Main.java file, and code testing from different environments.
 3. Raziel Cisneros -
-4. Citlali Aldama -
+4. Citlali Aldama - Developed HTML and CSS files and general web layout.